Novident/novident-tree-view/doc/recipes/tree_file/tree_file.md

 > Keep in mind that it would be best to perform validations to avoid inserting nodes where
 > they're not expected, but this depends on your implementation, so we'll skip that part.

-Our result should be and work like this:
+Our result should be like this:

 https://github.com/user-attachments/assets/f2feea09-bcd1-47aa-bdb7-02ee70558092

-_This is just an code sample, please, check [builders](https://github.com/Novident/novident-tree-view/doc/recipes/tree_file/builders/) instead to create a better a more concise configuration._
+_This is just a code sample, please, check [builders](https://github.com/Novident/novident-tree-view/blob/master/doc/recipes/tree_file/builders/) instead, to create a better implementation._

 ```dart
 @override